 Elderly patients are particularly at risk for fungal infections of toenails, due to their diminished blood circulation and the slower growth of their nails.
 Infections are also more likely to occur in men than women, especially those with a family history of toenail infection.

-Toenail fungus can become quite painful and cause permanent damage to your nails.
+Onychomycosis can become quite painful and cause permanent damage to your nails.
 If you have a suppressed or weakened immune system (leukemia, AIDS, organ transplant recipients), a fungal infection of your toenails can lead to other, more serious infections which may spread beyond your toes.